creggian/spark-ifs/README.md

 ## Feature selection in high-dimensional dataset using MapReduce

 This is a scala library for Apache Spark for feature selection algorithms in MapReduce.
-This is the source code of the paper *Feature selection in high-dimensional dataset using MapReduce* (submitted)
+This is the source code of the paper *Feature selection in high-dimensional dataset using MapReduce* (under revision)

 ### Content